AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/campaigns/schedule-a-campaign.md

 All you need to do is choose when you'd like your emails to be sent when you create your Campaign.

-If you didn't schedule your first step or need to choose a "Send at" time, you will be asked to choose when your Campaign should be sent, each time you add a person or a group.
+If you didn't schedule your first step or need to choose a "[!UICONTROL Send at]" time, you will be asked to choose when your Campaign should be sent, each time you add a person or a group.

-Open up the Add to Campaign modal, either by adding individuals, a group, or selected people and click **Next**.
+Open up the [!UICONTROL Add to Campaign] modal, either by adding individuals, a group, or selected people and click **[!UICONTROL Next]**.

-After you click **Next**, you can preview the first email.
+After you click **[!UICONTROL Next]**, you can preview the first email.

-After clicking **Next** again, you'll be taken to an option for when you want your campaign to go out.
+After clicking **[!UICONTROL Next]** again, you'll be taken to an option for when you want your campaign to go out.
 You can either have it start now, or schedule a time for later to begin the campaign.